Cpplo/ICT105-TechRats-MVP/docs/mvp-feature-list.md

 The following features are planned for future versions after MVP validation:

-- Online payment gateway
-- Escrow payment protection
-- AI project recommendation
+- AI job recommendation
-- AI portfolio feedback
+- AI resume evaluation
-- Resume builder
-- Video interview scheduling
+- Interview scheduling
+- Email notifications
+- Calendar integration
 - Mobile application
-- Push notifications
-- Calendar integration
+- University SSO
 - Analytics dashboard
+- Career roadmap generation

 These features require additional development effort and are reserved for future versions after the MVP has been validated.